VarshUI/EATZ_app/README.md

 # 🍽️ EATZ_app

-A React-based web application for **[describe your app purpose, e.g., delicious food ordering and recipe sharing]**.
+A React app showcasing **restaurants and their menu items** from the Koramangala area in Bangalore.
+Perfect for exploring local food options and deciding where to eat!

 ---

 ## ✨ Features

-- 📖 Browse a variety of tasty recipes
+- 📍 Browse restaurants in Koramangala, Bangalore
-- 🔐 User authentication and profiles
+- 🍕 View detailed menu items for each restaurant
-- 🎨 Responsive design with Tailwind CSS
+- 🔎 Search and filter by cuisine or restaurant type
-- 🚚 Real-time order tracking
+- 🎨 Responsive design using Tailwind CSS for a smooth experience on all devices

 ---